tjsolution/CSharpWebDeveloper/README.md

 ### In closing.

 No tricks, no monkey business.
 A plain and transparent exercise that we believe you should enjoy completing.
+Note this is not a real problem nor is it real software.
+We are not looking at solving a real problem just trying assess how you construct solutions.